cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 When Marlene heard about it, she immediately began to investigate.
 Her brother Marwin was a famous Cypherpunk.
 Cypherpunks were hackers who wrote encryption programs and distributed them free of charge to anyone who wanted them.
-They were the best programs there were.
+They were the best programs that existed.
-Even the greatest secret services had respect for them.
+Even the largest secret services had respect for them.
 Marlene had often sat next to him for nights when he was sitting in his radio-secured basement and traveling around the world, and she had learned a lot in the process.
 Marwin also often took the time to explain things to her, show her past hacks or teach her a programming language.
 She could always come to him with anything, he had said, anytime.
 And she had also thought of asking Marwin for help on the matter.
-That would make a lot of things easier, but then she decided not to.
+That would make a lot of things more comfortable, but then she decided not to.
 Anonymous relationships are anonymous relationships, period.
 This key was for her, for her alone.